The Most Gorgeous Waterfall in Every State

 Michigan: Tahquamenon Falls

 You know that a spot is special when it earns mention in a classic American poem—in this case, Henry Wadsworth Longfellow’s “The Song of Hiawatha.”
 Tahquamenon Falls in Michigan’s Upper Peninsula pours over the edge at a rate of 50,000 gallons per seconds at peak flow.
 The amber waters get their peculiar color from the tannins in the surrounding cedar, spruce, and hemlock trees, and that accounts for the nickname “root beer falls.”
 Perhaps it’s fitting, then, that there’s a brewery and pub right on the State Park’s grounds.
-Avid climbers will want to visit Michigan’s Agate Falls as well.
+If you’re still not convinced to make the trip to Michigan, see why a small Michigan city was selected as one of Reader’s Digest’s nicest places in America.

 Minnesota: High Falls